GregShiner/recipe-classifier/README.md

 ## Significance & Novelty

+> [!IMPORTANT]
 > **A healthy diet is essential for good health and nutrition**
 <br/>It protects you against many chronic noncommunicable diseases, such as heart disease, diabetes and cancer.
-Eating a variety of foods and consuming less salt, sugars and saturated and industrially-produced trans-fats, are essential for healthy diet[^1].
+Eating a variety of foods and consuming less salt, sugars and saturated and industrially-produced trans-fats, are essential for healthy diet.[^1]

 [^1]: https://www.who.int/initiatives/behealthy/healthy-diet